What are Electrolytes?

 Why have we added Electrolytes to our ViDrate Formula?

 Electrolytes are very important to keep balanced especially after exercise as you loose electrolytes when you sweat.
 This means that when you exercise you should replenish the electrolytes in your system.
 It is also difficult to know if you have an imbalance in electrolytes due to being difficult to measure.
 If you drink too much water you can dilute the electrolytes and if you don’t drink enough water a body can also lose electrolytes.

-So whether you are sat at your desk all day or out exercising – electrolytes are key to your body!
+So whether you are sat at your desk all day or out exercising – electrolytes are key to your bodies function and performance!